Aldebrand/trillo/readme.md

 # Trillo

 Trillo is a site I developed in less than a day to master `CSS flexbox`.
-It includes animations, CSS masks, an SVG stripe, and many techniques to create a beautiful flex layout.
+It includes CSS vars, CSS masks, an SVG stripe, and many techniques to create a beautiful flex layout.
 Moreover, the site includes media queries to make it responsive.

 Enjoy navigating the code :octocat: